-- THC slows reaction times, impairs cognitive performance, and makes it more difficult to keep a steady lane position.
+- The psychoactive component of marijuana can slow reaction times, impair cognitive performance and make it more difficult to keep a steady lane position.

-- Plan a safe and sober ride home before drinking alcohol.
+- Plan a safe and sober ride home ahead of time.

-- If you have ingested an impairing substance, such as prescription drugs, sleep medication, marijuana, or any illegal drug, do not drive.
+- If you have smoked or ingested an impairing substance, do not drive.

-- Know someone who has ingested an impairing substance?
-Do not let them get behind the wheel.
+- If you know someone who is impaired, take their keys and don't let them get behind the wheel.